pruby/AdversariallyVerifiableMachine/README.md

 Once we reduce the dispute to a single, small step, we ask the complainant whether the issue is the initial values of memory, the process of the computation step, or the process of updating the Merkle tree as a result of any resulting writes to memory.

+If a calculation was performed correctly, the defendant is now able to prove that such a small piece was performed correctly to the
+Ethereum contract.
+If they cannot prove that they calculated this tiny piece correctly, we find in favour of the complainant.

+The internal state machine and transitions are illustrated here (defendant actions in blue, complainant actions in red, automatic in gray).

 ![Alt text](http://g.gravizo.com/g?
   digraph G {
     AWAIT_STEP_ROOTS;